 Sometimes, despite our best efforts, debt gets out of control.
 If your debt is too high and these strategies are not helping, it may be time to consider debt resolution.
 It’s an alternative to bankruptcy that helps resolve debts for less than what is owed.

-Speak with a Certified Debt Specialist to see if you qualify for debt relief.
+Speak with a Consolidation Specialist to see if you qualify for debt resolution.